TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/algol68/index.md

 FI;

 printf(($gl$, (n MOD 2 = 0 | "Even" | "Odd")))

 ```

 {% endraw %}

-[Even Odd](https://sampleprograms.io/projects/even-odd) in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Even Odd in [Algol68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jan 31 2023 12:24:08.
-The solution was first committed on Jan 21 2023 13:29:55.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution